 Birth father ‘wanted to make contact’

-Ellie is given access to the social worker notes from the time of her adoption, and is surprised to hear news about her dad.
+Ellie was also given access to the social worker notes from the time of her adoption, and was surprised to hear news about her dad.
 Her birth father, who was separated from her real mum, had expressed a desire to keep in contact with Ellie.

-As Ellie read the documents, she says: “Oh wow, this next bit describes that my birth father wanted me to make contact with him after I was 18 years old.”
+As Ellie read the documents, she said: “Oh wow, this next bit describes that my birth father wanted me to make contact with him after I was 18 years old.”

-However, she finds no reference to her mother wanted to keep in touch.
+However, she found no reference to her mother wanting to keep in touch.

-During the documentary, Ellie does not meet her birth father, and there is no explanation as to why.
+During the documentary, Ellie did not meet her birth father, and there was no explanation as to why.

 Ellie Simmonds: My Secret Family on ITV

-On the ITV documentary Ellie Simmonds: My Secret Family, the Strictly star spends time with families who adopted disabled children.
-She hears deeply personal stories from disabled people who tried to find their birth parents, only to be rejected again.
-The documentary highlights the pioneering work of social services teams around the UK.
+On the ITV documentary Ellie Simmonds: My Secret Family, the Strictly star spent time with families who adopted disabled children.
+She heard deeply personal stories from disabled people who tried to find their birth parents, only to be rejected again.
+The documentary highlighted the pioneering work of social services teams around the UK.

-Ellie explores barriers on both sides of the adoptive process – both social and institutional – and asks if we are perpetuating an unfounded stigma around having disabled children.
+Ellie explored barriers on both sides of the adoptive process – both social and institutional – and asked if we are perpetuating an unfounded stigma around having disabled children.

 From probing the existence of in-built systemic bias from the moment of birth, to a lack of awareness, Ellie’s mission is to investigate and unravel this complex issue.

-During the documentary, Ellie breaks down when she tracks down the family that fostered her briefly when she was just three months old.
-She’s moved to hear that her foster mum suspected Ellie went on to become the famous swimmer.
+During the documentary, Ellie broke down when she tracked down the family that fostered her briefly when she was just three months old.
+She was also moved to hear that her foster mum suspected Ellie went on to become the famous swimmer.

-Ellie Simmonds: Finding My Secret Family airs on Thursday, July 06, 2023 at 9pm on ITV1.
+Ellie Simmonds: Finding My Secret Family is on ITVX.
+Cooking With The Stars is on Tuesdays at 8pm on ITV1.

 What do you think of Ellis Simmonds’ parents giving her up for adoption?
 Leave us a comment on our Facebook page @EntertainmentDailyFix.